-The Mousetrap, London’s longest running production, promises be back, and a new date to reopen will be announced soon and will be subject to government guidelines.
+The Mousetrap, London’s longest running production, promises to be back, and a new date to reopen will be announced soon and will be subject to government guidelines.

 07 November: Following the country’s decent into the second lockdown, Nimax Theatres announced this week that “Despite our best efforts to reopen we will once again close our doors from Thursday… For now we have suspended all shows up to and including Wednesday 2 December.“

 Jersey Boys will open at the Trafalgar Theatre on Whitehall from April 2021.